Merz rejects accusations of populism

-Almost two years after its disaster in the federal elections, the CDU continues to work on its fundamental realignment.
+Almost two years after the defeat in the federal election, the CDU wants to reposition itself.
 But there is also a “white elephant” in the room with currently high poll numbers.

 Berlin – CDU leader Friedrich Merz has rejected accusations of populism and warned not to address sensitive issues out of concern for a comparison with the AfD.
 “We also have to be able to address problems from time to time.
-Sometimes with formulations that not everyone likes,” he said in Berlin at a convention for his party’s planned new basic program.
+Sometimes with formulations that not everyone likes, ”said Merz on Saturday at a convention of his party in Berlin.
 “It’s not right then.
 And that’s not exactly racist.
 And above all, that’s not AfD talk somewhere.”

 Merz: Talking to the people is populism

-Merz made it clear that he defined the demarcation as follows: “Looking at the people’s mouths is democracy.
+Merz made it clear that he defined the demarcation from populism as follows: “Looking at the mouth of the people is democracy.
 Talking to the people is populism.”
 The task of a people’s party is to “listen and look at what is being discussed among the population, how the emotions are in a country”.
 These emotions would have to be picked up, bundled and then raised to the political center.

 CDU boss: Traffic light damages institutions of democracy

-Merz, who is also the head of the Union parliamentary group and thus the leader of the opposition in the Bundestag, sharply criticized the government’s course on climate protection.
+Merz, who is also chairman of the largest opposition faction in the Bundestag, sharply criticized the federal government’s approach to climate protection.
 The Greens and especially Economics Minister Robert Habeck tried to achieve the undisputed goal “with a method that alienates a large part of the population”.
-There is “a rigor” in the traffic light’s enforcement of its demands in parliament that takes no account of the minority rights of the opposition.
+There is “a rigor” in the traffic light’s implementation of its political demands in parliament that takes no account of the minority rights of the opposition.
 Merz spoke of massive damage to the institutions of democracy.

 Merz is occasionally accused of a penchant for populist escalation by the political competition, but sometimes also behind closed doors in his own ranks.
 He admitted that it still bothers him to have spoken of alleged “social tourism” in connection with refugees from Ukraine.
-He apologized.
-At the same time, Merz emphasized: “It stays with the pashas.”
-After the New Year’s Eve riots in Berlin, he pointed out integration problems in schools – and that fathers forbade teachers to “reprove their sons, the little pashas, because something”.
+He apologized for the mistake.
+At the same time, he emphasized: “It stays with the pashas.”
+After the New Year’s Eve riots in Berlin, he pointed out integration problems in schools – and that fathers forbid teachers to “reprove their sons, the little pashas, because something”.

 Linnemann: Up to date again with a new programme

-Program commission head and CDU Vice Carsten Linnemann emphasized that the 2021 federal election had been lost “because the CDU was no longer good enough”.
+Program commission head and CDU Vice Carsten Linnemann said that the 2021 federal election was lost “because the CDU was no longer good enough”.
 The new program should bring the party “back up to date”.
-It is to be decided by a party conference in May 2024.
-The current program dates back to 2007.
+There are already contours.
+Linnemann mentioned, for example, the positioning for a “society year”, which is not only conceivable for the armed forces or the fire brigade.
+The program is to be decided at a party conference in May 2024.

 discussions at the convention

 Speed skater Claudia Pechstein campaigned for club and school sport to be strengthened.
 She also called for the deportation of rejected asylum seekers.
 This ensures more security in everyday life.
-Being able to use public transport “without fearful looks” is one of the problems that particularly affects older people and women.
-Improvements there should be more important “than thinking about whether we should put a gender asterisk or whether a concert can still be called a German recital or whether it’s still allowed to order a gypsy schnitzel,” said Pechstein, who came in a federal police uniform. dpa
+Being able to use public transport “without fearful looks” is one of the problems that particularly affects older people and women, said Pechstein, who came in a federal police uniform. dpa

 #Merz #rejects #accusations #populism